milanmdev/bsky.rss/README.md

 - `descriptionClearHTML`: Remove HTML from the description of the Open Graph description and RSS-provided description (to make it more readable).
 - `ogUserAgent`: The user agent to use when fetching the Open Graph data of the URL provided by the RSS post.
 By default, this is set to `bsky.rss/1.0 (Open Graph Scraper)`.
 - `imageAlt`: Alt text for the uploaded image if the `embedType` is set to `image`.
 Can be any variable (+ string) used in the `string` configuration (e.g. `$title`).
+- `removeDuplicate`: Instead of using the last date to track which items needs to be published, it uses a small DB to tracks duplicates.

 More examples of the `config.json` and environment variables can be found in the `examples` directory.
 The `examples` directory also contains a `docker-compose.yml` file that you can use to set up the RSS poster using Docker.